vsanin42/minishell/README.md

 - major free function + error handling at all times
 - handle heredoc <<
 - set error codes properly
-- add WR end of the pipe and RD end of the pipe as file descriptors when we encounter a pipe --> probably in parser_redir.c find_redirs function or maybe in new_cmd function or in parser function
 - how to handle unclosed brackets or unclosed quotes and pipe at the end of input - HEREDOC ???
 - now it is possible to get an empty argument in the cmd->args when env cannot be expanded to anything, if we pass this empty argument to an executable, it will not run - we have to go over the args list and remove empty/NULL arguments
 - when envs do not expand it stores NULL value in the array of arguments - we have to go over it and remove these values because if there are NULL values in the cmd args we pass to execve it will not run !
 - also when env is the first text arg and it will not expand we do not have command to run  - what bash does it then goes to the next text element and stores this as command and the rest aas arguments
 - pass struct mini to all functions that may need to quit the program
 - also now when we have unclosed quotes or braces or non-albnum char in braces we exit the program but we could just print the error message and continue with waiting for input
+- show prompt function is called at end of error_msg but it doesnt free all and returns 1 and keeps the data and continues the program, but we should get back to start of the program back

 # general notes